siddharthsonii/Problem-Solving-Case-Bookmyshow-1/README.md

 ## **Problem 1:**

 As part of this assignment, we need to list down all the entities, their attributes and the table structures for the scenario mentioned in the previous slide.
-You also need to write the SQL queries required to create these tables along with few sample entries.
+You also need to write the SQL queries required to create these tables along with a few sample entries.
 Ensure the tables follow 1NF, 2NF, 3NF and BCNF rules.

 # BookMyShow Ticketing Platform Database Design